The Far Ultraviolet Background

-The A-coefficients for H~I that are essential for this paper are given in Tables~\ref{tab:Hydrogen_A_coefficients}.
-A critical element of the paper is collisional perturbation of H atoms in the ${\rm 2s}\ ^2S_{\sfrac{1}{2}}$ state.
-Recall that this level straddles $^2P_{\sfrac{1}{2}}$ ($-$1058\,MHz; famous Lamb shift) and $^2P_{\sfrac{3}{2}}$ (+9911\,MHz).
-Since the 2s state is metastable there was a hope that the Lamb shift could be observed in an astronomical setting \citep{W52}.
-The collisions here are different than other well-studied collisions in which energy differences are comparable to or larger than thermal energies.
-The dipole elements connecting the 2s to the 2p levels are large. \citet{P52} showed that distant encounters with protons are more effective than electrons (which had been studied in earlier literature) in changing the angular momenta of H atoms.
+Recall that an H atom remains, on an average, in the 2s state for a duration of $A_{21}^{-1}$ or about 0.12\,s.
+This is sufficiently long that over this period the atom could get perturbed. \citet{P52} showed that distant encounters with protons are more effective than electrons (which had been studied in earlier literature) in changing the angular momenta of H atoms.
 The computed collisional coefficients are given in Table~\ref{tab:collisions_2photon}.
-The resulting modest critical density, $\approx 10^4\,{\rm cm^{-3}}$, significantly reduces the signal of the radio transitions from prime targets such as dense HII regions \citep{dtm05}.
+The resulting critical density, $\approx 10^4\,{\rm cm^{-3}}$, significantly reduces the signal of the corresponding fine structure radio transitions from prime targets such the Sun or even HII regions \citep{dtm05}.